-- b.
-Activation of the EOC PIO and/or JIC (816-513-8661) - i.
-In concurrence with the City Communications Officer, the IC, the EM, and/or the City Manager, the Office of City Communications will provide an EOC PIO, and the EM will activate the JIC as appropriate - c.
+- c.
 The general responsibilities of the EOC PIO/JIC are to: - i.
-Prepare and disseminate public information based on the following priorities: - information that could save lives or protect health, property or the environment - 2. information concerning the status of response and recovery operations - 3. general information. - ii.
+Prepare and disseminate public information based on the following priorities: - 1. information that could protect life safety, health, property, or the environment - 2. information concerning the status of response and recovery operations - 3. general information. - ii.
 Determine if there are any limits on the release of information. - iii.
 Develop materials for use in news briefings, schedule press conferences, and arrange for City representative participation. - iv.
-Obtain approval for media releases. - v.
-Arrange for tours or other interviews and briefings as may be required. - vi.
+Obtain approval from the City Manager or designee for media releases. - v.
+Arrange for tours (if applicable or feasible) or other interviews and briefings as may be required. - vi.
 Monitor media outlets for accuracy and planning purposes. - vii.
-Coordinate public information with other entities. - viii.
-Maintain Unit/Activity Log (ICS 214), following Incident Command System (ICS) common responsibilities. - d.
+Coordinate public information with other entities. - d.
 Level 4 Incident e.
-Level 3 Incident
+Level 3 Incident i.
+City Departments with Direct Responsibility for the Incident

 Routine public information operations continue under Level 4 without involvement by the EOC unless otherwise requested (see Table 1).
+Routine public information must still have the approval of the City Manager (or designee) through City Communications.

-City departments may continue to release public information that is unrelated to the incident.
+Routine public information not related to the incident must still have the approval of the City Manager (or designee) through City Communications.
 For incident related information, the following guidance will be used as appropriate: